,

 US victims should file a complaint with the FTC at reportfraud.ftc.gov.
 UK victims should report to Action Fraud at actionfraud.police.uk.
 Include the website URL, the amount paid, what was ordered, what arrived or did not arrive, and any communications received.
 Reports contribute to enforcement actions against fake online shopping scam operators and help protect other consumers.

-Report the Website to the NCSC and Safe Browsing
+3. Report the website to NCSC and Google Safe Browsing

 Report the fraudulent website to the National Cyber Security Centre at ncsc.gov.uk and to Google Safe Browsing at safebrowsing.google.com.
 These reports contribute to having the fake online shopping scam website flagged and removed from search results, protecting other consumers from finding and purchasing from it.